-- 10.2.1 The Core Strategy states that 31% of older people in Barnet live alone and this proportion is expected to increase.
+- 10.2.1 According to the Core Strategy 31% of older people in Barnet live alone and this proportion is expected to increase.
 Older people in Barnet are more likely to be owner occupiers without a mortgage and to under-occupy their properties.
 Three-quarters of older owner-occupiers live in three or four bedroom properties.
 National research reveals that the majority of older people would prefer to either remain living in their home, or would prefer accommodation which is part of the ordinary housing stock but is designed to meet their needs.
 Therefore adapting the existing housing stock to extend the housing choice for older people will be encouraged particularly where it can release family sized accommodation.
-This will help to deliver mixed communities in lifetime neighbourhoods as identified in the Core Strategy. - 10.2.2 Housing proposals for the elderly include the following types of accommodation - · care homes; - extra care housing; - sheltered housing; - 10.2.3 Applications will be expected to clearly demonstrate need and how they are contributing to the delivery of Council strategies and priorities.
+This will help to deliver mixed communities in lifetime neighbourhoods as identified in the Core Strategy. - 10.2.2 Housing proposals for the elderly include the following types of accommodation: - care homes - extra care housing - sheltered housing. - 10.2.3 Proposals are expected to clearly demonstrate need and how they are contributing to the delivery of council strategies and priorities.
 The Core Strategy highlights an over-supply of residential care homes in Barnet and recommends remodelling these homes for example as sheltered housing plus to address the higher support needs of tenants.
-Loss of extra care housing will not normally be acceptable and compliance with policy DM13: Community, Health and Education uses will be expected to be demonstrated where community facilities may be lost.
+Loss of extra care housing will not normally be acceptable and compliance with Policy DM13: Community, Health and Education uses will be expected to be demonstrated where community facilities may be lost.

 - 10.2.4 Ensuring that the supply of specialist housing for older people meets their needs is the priority.
-The revised draft London Plan expects boroughs to "...undertake assessment of the short and longer term supported housing needs of vulnerable and disadvantaged groups..."
+The London Plan expects boroughs to "... undertake assessment of the short and longer term supported housing needs of vulnerable and disadvantaged groups..."
 The assessment's primary purpose is to ensure that sufficient supply is being provided to meet Barnet's older population's needs.
-The Mayor also supports "...close integration between planning and other borough strategies..." the Core Strategy emphasises this approach.
-Patterns of care are changing and Barnet is prioritising increasing investment in community care to help people to remain in their own homes. - 10.2.5 Creating an oversupply of specific types of accommodation will be resisted and any applications for accommodation which contributes to an oversupply will need to provide robust evidence.
-The Council will monitor demand and supply on an annual basis and each case will be assessed on its merits. - 10.2.6 Any new extra care housing and care homes for older people should be within reasonable walking distance, defined as 500m, of a local parade of shops/ local centre or town centre.
+The London Plan also supports "...close integration between planning and other borough strategies..." the Core Strategy emphasises this approach.
+Patterns of care are changing and Barnet is prioritising increasing investment in community care to help people to remain in their own homes. - 10.2.5 Creating an oversupply of specific types of accommodation will be resisted and any applications for accommodation which contributes to an oversupply will need to provide robust evidence in support of their proposals.
+The council will monitor demand and supply on an annual basis and each case will be assessed on its merits. - 10.2.6 Any new extra care housing and care homes for older people should be within reasonable walking distance, defined as 500m, of a local parade of shops/ local centre or town centre.
 Providing communal space, both for visitors and staff, on site supports the provision of high quality care for older people, and facilitates visits from friends and family that they value highly.
-Ensuring adequate facilities for staff support them in providing a service.
+Ensuring adequate facilities for staff will help support them in providing a service.